 - Common architectures for batch and event-based risk systems and how they map to common cloud offerings.

 - Trending technologies and approaches to unify both architectures under a common architecture to ensure efficiencies.

 Batch and On-Demand Risk Architectures

-While multiple technology choices are in play for each risk system, they almost always boil down to the following diagram.
+While multiple technology choices are in play for each risk system, they are commonly depicted in the following diagram.

-One of the benefits of these two distinct phases is that we can calculate the Risk or PnL vectors on a security and then aggregate them into positions and different confidence levels in multiple ways–all without having to recalculate unitary vectors more than once.
+One of the benefits of these two phases is that we can calculate the Risk or PnL vectors on security and then aggregate them into positions and different confidence levels in multiple ways without having to recalculate unitary vectors more than once.

 A quick recap of the flow is as follows: